Canada-United States-Mexico Agreement (CUSMA)

 1. If the item is not eligible under CUSMA, for country of origin Canada, you will see base rate duty + Canada blanket tariff.

 CUSMA applies to countries of origin being Canada, the U.S., and Mexico.
+Determine the COO of your product HERE.
+How to label COO.

 How to submit CUSMA certification